rainu/mqtt-shell/README.md

     	The ClientID (default "mqtt-shell")
   -ca string
     	MQTT ca file path (if tls is used)
+  -cb value
+    	This color(s) will not be used
   -cmd value
     	The command(s) which should be executed at the beginning -cs